-The County Counsel serves as legal counsel in civil matters for all County departments, as well as some special districts.
-The duties of the office include preparing contracts, resolutions, and ordinances; filing and litigating civil cases; and rendering opinions on legal issues to departments.
+The primary focus of the office includes preparing contracts, resolutions, and ordinances; filing and litigating civil cases; and rendering legal opinions to County departments.

 The mission of the County Counsel’s Office is to provide high quality and timely legal services supporting the County of Marin’s mandated and discretionary governmental functions.
 Advisory and litigation services are furnished to County departments, boards and agencies in a manner that is cost-effective, professional and promotes excellence in delivery of government services contributing to the health, safety and welfare of county residents and visitors.